apify/apify-shared-python/CONTRIBUTING.md

 ## Formatting

-We use `ruff` and `isort` to automatically format the code to a common format.
+We use `ruff` to automatically format the code to a common format.
 To run the formatting, just run `make format`.

 ## Linting, type-checking and unit testing